VernaculaR Circles.

-A visual survey celebrating an honest, hardworking gem of commercial art & design—the everyday milk cap.
+A visual survey celebrating an honest, workhorse of commercial art: the milk cap.

 Why milk caps?